Skasselbard/NixOS-K3s-Cluster/README.md

 # Nixos K3s Cluster

-Build and deploy a NixOs k3s cluster according to a set of plans.
+Build and deploy a [NixOs](https://nixos.org/) [K3s](https://k3s.io/) cluster according to a set of plans.
 TODO: link NixOS and other stuff

-This project builds and deploys a set of NixOS hosts and runs a Kubernetes cluster in containers.
+This project builds and deploys a set of NixOS hosts and runs a [Kubernetes](https://kubernetes.io/) cluster in containers.
 Its goal is to set up the hardware for a bare metal home cloud with a maximal level of automation.
 The configuration is a set of csv tables which also document your deployments.

 ## Goals

-1. Provide a minimal configuration for a K3s Cluster on NixOS
+1. Provide a minimal configuration for a K3s cluster on NixOS
 2. Configure a local static network and ssh access (with ssh keys)
 3. Leave room for additional NixOS host configuration including non K3s nodes
 4. Create installation media for an initial machine setup